-Hearing Aid Coverage Criteria
+Section XI- Hearing Aid Coverage Criteria

-Medicaid reimbursement for hearing aids is dependent upon the following criteria, regardless of order source:
+Medicaid reimbursement for hearing aids is dependent upon documented medical need and a statement (psycho/social assessment) that the patient is alert, oriented and able to utilize their aid appropriately and the following criteria, regardless of order source:

-- Monaural Hearing Aid - Hearing loss in the better ear of 30 dBHL or greater (re ANSI 1969) for the pure tone average of 500, 1000 and 2000Hz. - A spondee threshold in the better ear of 30 dBHL or greater when pure tone thresholds cannot be established. - Hearing loss in each ear is less than 30 dBHL at the frequencies below 2,000 Hz and thresholds in each ear are greater than 40 dBHL at 2,000 Hz and higher. - Documentation of communication need and a statement that the patient is alert and oriented and able to utilize their aid appropriately.
+Monaural Hearing Aid

+- Hearing loss in the better ear of 30 dBHL or greater (re ANSI 1969) for the pure tone average of 500, 1000 and 2000Hz. - A spondee threshold in the better ear of 30 dBHL or greater when pure tone thresholds cannot be established. - Hearing loss in each ear is less than 30 dBHL at the frequencies below 2,000 Hz and thresholds in each ear are greater than 40 dBHL at 2,000 Hz and higher.